George RR Martin Focuses On 'The Winds Of Winter', Vows To Stop 'Blogging'

 The wait for The Winds of Winter continues as George R.R.
 Martin refuses to offer any updates on his highly anticipated novel.
 The author’s silence has led to differing theories, with some believing that the sixth A Song of Ice and Fire book has already been completed while others think Martin still needs to add more pages.
 Interestingly, it looks like the writer has confirmed the latter with his latest blog post.

 Fans have made it a habit of checking George R.R.
 Martin’s Livejournal in hopes that there would be some new updates on The Winds of Winter.
 The author’s blog was even flooded with demands for the release of Book 6, causing Martin to disable the comments section.
-Martin’s most recent entry makes no direct reference to the sixth ASOIAF novel yet it seems to reveal that he will be working on new chapters in the future.
+Martin’s most recent entry makes no direct reference to the sixth ASOIAF novel, yet it seems to reveal that he will be working on new chapters in the future.

 In a new post, George R.R.
 Martin has announced that there are “lots of exciting things going on.”
 The author of The Winds of Winter went on to state that he might be doing too many projects despite all the help from his “loyal minions.”